jchenghu/ExpansionNet_v2/README.md

 changing the argument `features_path` in the next commands as well).
 Since it's a pretty big file (102GB), once the first training is completed, it will be automatically overwritten by the remaining operations in case the default name is unchanged.

+<b>TIPS:</b> if 100GB of memory is too much for your disk, add the option `--dtype fp16`
+which saves arrays into FP16 so it requires only 50GB.
+It shouldn't change affect much the result.
+By default, we keep FP32 for conformity with the experimental setup of the paper.

 #### 2. Cross-Entropy Training: Partial Training